sethbrasile/PiFire/07-advanced.md

 PiFire offers a basic API to adjust settings or to control the system over the wire.
 This API is used by the dashboard javascript to control the grill, which can be used as a reference for others build apps, dashboards or even other hardware that interfaces with the system.

+The API has changed since v1.5.0 to include more flexibility of probe definitions and types.

 - GET Settings (/api/settings): Dumps all of the current settings from settings.json in JSON format
 - GET Control (/api/control): Dumps all of the current control from control.json in JSON format
 - GET Current (/api/current): Dumps JSON of some key current activity, for ex: